-My Classic Wisdom for the Modern Human: A Bikram Yoga Teacher’s Self Study Guide for Wellness (which will be on sale June 1st at Amazon.com) is the result of so many other people’s work and their unique service to others.
-The content within the Self Study Guide I have created isn’t anything new–it’s classic wisdom– but the way I divide self study into five parts, each with tools and practices that work for me in my life and hopefully might work for yours, is original.
+My Classic Wisdom for the Modern Human: A Self Study Guide for Wellness (now on sale in the Kindle Store and in paperback at Amazon.com) is the result of so many other people’s work and their unique service to others.
+The content within the Self Study Guide I have created isn’t anything new–it’s classic wisdom– to know thyself—but the way I divide self study into five parts, each with tools and practices that work for me in my life and hopefully might work for yours, is original.

-My perspective of classic wisdom in the context of my unique experiences as a mother, high school teacher, and Bikram Yoga teacher is also unique.
+My perspective of classic wisdom in the context of my unique experiences as a mother, high school teacher, and Bikram Yoga teacher, and student of counseling psychology is also unique.
 Still, people might ask, why bother writing about what so many others already teach?
-My answer is this: more help for wellness is always needed in the world; the reputation of Bikram Yoga could use some redemption by sharing more detailed information about the therapeutic value of the practice; and although I definitely don’t think I can deliver this important information any better than others, I can do it differently which may make the same information (know thyself for wellness) more accessible to some folks, compared to the way others might also be conveying it.
+My answer is this: more help for wellness is always needed in the world; the reputation of Bikram Yoga could use some redemption by sharing more detailed information about the psycho-therapeutic value of the practice; and although I definitely don’t think I can deliver this important information any better than others, (I give my writing a B) I can do it differently which may make the same information (know thyself for wellness) more accessible to some folks, compared to the way others might also be conveying it.
 You never know how your work may resonate with people, so you should share it!
 It won’t have any chance of doing anyone any good if I don’t– that is for certain.

 I’d like to thank my son for our many conversations and his referrals to podcasts and book titles, philosophical, historical, psychological and otherwise.
 Jack introduced me to The Joe Rogan Experience which, in turn, led me to many other interesting, informative teachers and entertaining guests, like podcaster Rich Roll.
 Both Roll’s life story (Finding Ultra) and Rogan’s most recommended book, The War of Art by Steven Pressfield motivated me to identify and conquer my own “ inner bitch” otherwise known as “Resistance” (with a capital “R”) and radically change my life, at midlife.
 I quit my job as a high school teacher, packed one small bag, and traveled the world to teach Bikram Yoga, write, and promote self-realization “process living” —my own and others’ for wellness.